matthewjenifer/matthewjenifer.github.io/_posts/2025-06-26-my-sixth-post.md

 <h4>I Did the Work Because You Shouldn't Have To</h4>

-<p>Maschine isn’t interested in your “Dmin9” or “F#sus4” loop unless you feed it exactly what it understands.
+<p>Maschine isn’t interested in your “Dmin9” or “F#sus4” fantasies unless you feed it exactly what it understands.
 Like any machine it deals in numbers, but in the case of version 3.1's User Chord feature, it specifically needs a set of MIDI note objects contained in one of 12 JSON files.</p>

 <p> A unique feature of Native Instruments products is that they program middle C as C3, not the standard C4 many DAWs use.
 So if your mapping assumes C4, everything ends up an octave off.
 This may seem minuscule at first, but that difference of 8 is crucial when trying to write scripts that can predict what future users actually want to hear:</p>